the more you know

 Moab

 The best time to elope here, much like the other desert areas on this list is late September to early May.
-Keep in mind this area gets more snow than a lot of the other desert regions, but nothing to shy away from in the Winter unless you are wanting to do some of those sports that require dry rock, ya know?!
+Keep in mind this area gets more snow than a lot of the other desert regions, but nothing to shy away from in the Winter unless you want to do some of those sports that require dry rock, ya know?!

 Getting to Moab is easiest if you fly into Salt Lake City or alternatively Grand Junction in Colorado.
 Depending on where you are coming from you may simply drive to the Moab area.